takahirom/arbigent/README.md

 Traditional UI testing frameworks often struggle with modern applications because they are brittle and break easily when the UI changes.
 For instance, updates to tutorials or the appearance of unexpected dialogs can cause tests to fail.
 AI agents emerged as a solution, but testing with AI agents also presents challenges.
 AI agents often don't work as intended; for example, the agents might open other apps or click on the wrong button due to the complexity of the task.
-To address these challenges, I created Arbiter, an AI agent testing framework that can break down complex tasks into smaller, dependent scenarios.
-By decomposing tasks, Arbiter enables more predictable and scalable testing of AI agents in modern applications.
+To address these challenges, I created Arbigent, an AI agent testing framework that can break down complex tasks into smaller, dependent scenarios.
+By decomposing tasks, Arbigent enables more predictable and scalable testing of AI agents in modern applications.

 ### Customizable for Various AI Providers, OSes, Form Factors, etc.